- Positive Sex for Survivors

 - Lacks full knowledge or information of what is happening.

 - Is not an active participant in the activity.

 - Is under the legal age of consent (age of 16 in Minnesota).

 - Be observant of your environment (e.g. being left at a party by your friends, being alone in a locked room with loud music playing).
 Pay attention to your instincts and react if you feel uneasy with the situation.

-- Know your rights and which behaviors constitute criminal acts.
+- Know your rights and which behaviors constitute criminal acts and violations of the College’s Sexual Misconduct Policy.
 Know that you have the right to say “no” at anytime during a sexual encounter.

 Tips for Dating